Skip to main content

 Step 3 — Document RetrievalThe agent’s container reads the application documents from S3 using its scoped IAM role.
 Documents never leave your S3 environment; the agent pulls them into its isolated execution memory.

-Step 4 — Ingestion & NormalisationThe agent’s ingestion layer processes each document: PDFs are parsed (including scanned / OCR documents), data is extracted, normalised against the underwriting configuration schema, and structured for reasoning.
+Step 4 — Ingestion & NormalisationThe agent’s ingestion layer processes each document: PDFs are parsed (including scanned / OCR documents), data is extracted, normalized against the underwriting configuration schema, and structured for reasoning.

 Step 5 — LLM Reasoning (via Bedrock)The agent constructs prompts against its configured Agent Operating Procedure (AOP) and invokes the designated foundation model via Amazon Bedrock’s private VPC endpoint.
 Bedrock Guardrails are applied at this layer.